ssloy/penny/README.md

 ![](https://raw.githubusercontent.com/ssloy/penny/master/doc/penny-body-print.jpg)

-With my 1mm nozzle the prints were completed in a couple of hours.
+My printer is equipped with 1mm nozzle, so the prints were completed in less than two hours.
 When assembled, it should look like this beast:
 ![](https://raw.githubusercontent.com/ssloy/penny/master/doc/penny-body-model.jpg)

 M3 nylon screws are perfect for the assembly.
 Use nylon washers between moving parts and lock the nut by the method of your choice.